heygrady/react-redux-notes/redux-sagas-todos.md

 ```

 ## Apply Saga Middleware
-Redux Saga is middleware.
-If you use only Redux Saga for your asynchronous actions you should not need [redux-thunk](https://github.com/gaearon/redux-thunk), the middleware that comes with react-redux-starter kit.
-However, we'll be keeping redux-thunk around for now.
+Redux-saga is middleware.
 When you're working with Redux you need middleware to handle asynchronous actions, these are called side effects.
 That's why you see alternates to redux-saga named things like [redux-effects](https://github.com/redux-effects/redux-effects) and [redux-side-effects](https://github.com/salsita/redux-side-effects).
 Redux-thunk works well for side effects but the other effects libraries make it [much easier to chain your effects](http://stackoverflow.com/questions/32925837/how-to-handle-complex-side-effects-in-redux).
 The biggest advantage of redux-saga is that it uses native generator functions that are perfectly suited to the types of complex chained actions that you need for making asynchronous requests.

+*Note:* If you use redux-saga for your asynchronous actions you shouldn't need [redux-thunk](https://github.com/gaearon/redux-thunk), the middleware that comes with react-redux-starter kit.
+However we'll be keeping redux-thunk around for now.

 ### Add redux-saga to createStore
 We want to reuse the clever way that react-redux-starter-kit loads the reducers for a route.
 You can read about it in detail [in the previous note](react-redux-starter-kit-todos.md#route-srcroutestodosindexjs).
 At a high level, react-redux-starter-kit provides an example of using Webpack to break routes into dynamic chunks.
 Part of that functionality involves loading the reducers for that route.
 This is helpful when you're using the [fractal project structure](https://github.com/davezuko/react-redux-starter-kit/wiki/Fractal-Project-Structure).